Introduction

 Dynamic capabilities

-The resource-based view supports that firms may achieve a competitive advantage based on their bundles of resources and capabilities (Peteraf, Di Stefano, and Verona 2013; Wade and Hulland 2004).
+The resource-based view supports that firms may achieve a competitive advantage based on their bundles of resources and capabilities (Peteraf et al., 2013; Wade & Hulland, 2004).

-The dynamic capabilities (DC) view argues that firms have to evolve their resource and capability base in order to ensure a sustained competitive advantage (Peteraf, Di Stefano, and Verona 2013) — two types of resources:
+The dynamic capabilities (DC) view argues that firms have to evolve their resource and capability base in order to ensure a sustained competitive advantage (Peteraf et al., 2013) — two types of resources:

 • ordinary or operational capabilities, which allow firms to survive in the present by supporting existing operations